 The most remarkable effect is, indeed, the gradual decrease of the congestions between Austria and Hungary.
 This happens because, by changing the market equilibrium, flows on all interconnectors change.
-For example, 14\% of the exchanges between Poland and Germany and 11\% of the exchanges between Czech Republic and Germany pass through the corridor between Austria and Hungary.
+For example, a certain portion of the flows from Poland and Czech Republic to Germany passes through the corridor between Austria and Hungary.
 With Germany decreasing the imports from these countries, the congestion is often relieved, resulting in lower prices in Austria, Switzerland, Italy and Slovenia and higher prices in Hungary.
 In the case of Belgium, instead, imports from the Netherlands increase significantly, reducing electricity prices.

 Other aspects to be noticed are: (i) electricity prices in Ireland are strongly correlated with prices in the UK and they follow a similar trend across the scenarios, (ii) electricity prices in Sweden and Finland have similar trends with prices in Norway and (iii) in the Balkan Peninsula generators surplus decrease outdoes consumer surplus increase.